michaelwfisher/michaelwfisher.github.io/docs_group.md

 ---
 layout: page
-title: "DOCS Group"
+title: "Dynamics, Control, and Optimization of Complex Systems (DOCS) Group"
 permalink: /docs_group/
 #Now hiring new graduate students at the University of Waterloo.
 ---

-Dynamics, Control, and Optimization of Complex Systems (DOCS) Group

 ## Current Graduate Students